GaetanLF/Fill-the-Pokedex/README.md

 # Fill the Pokedex : how to perform a simple web scrapping on a dynamic website and do some Dataviz
-### Python | Pandas, Selenium, Requests, BeautifulSoup, Matplotlib, Seaborn, Altair
+### Python | Pandas, Selenium, BeautifulSoup, Matplotlib, Seaborn, Altair
 #### **Authors : Gaëtan LE FLOCH, Lucas PRUTKI, Alexis VIGNARD**

 ##### Description